|Make sure to read the health warranty that comes with your puppy thoroughly.

 Here is a website that you can check out to see if a breeder you may be thinking of buying a puppy from is reputable.

-and goldendoodles and are not doing things they way they should be done.
+are not doing things they way they should be done.

 Watch out for some of the things below so you don't get taken advantage of.